 Prior to joining Social Security, Sarah served as Outreach and Enrollment Manager at On Lok Senior Services in San Francisco.
 On Lok Senior Health is a non-profit agency that provides a federally funded all-inclusive care program for the elderly.
 She also operated an immigration clinic for the Korean elderly at the Westlake Christian Terrace senior housing complex and served as commissioner of the Alameda County Advisory Commission on Aging.

 Sarah produces and hosts the Korean Journal, a monthly Korean language public service television program.
 She is well known in the Bay Area Korean community as an advocate for immigrants¡¦ rights and has extensive knowledge of the Korean immigrant community of Northern California.

-Joy Rivera-Dodd began her broadcasting career in the Philippines 10 years ago where her work included being the co-anchor of Intercontinental Broadcasting Corporation’s IBC News in 1994.
+Joy Rivera-Dodds began her broadcasting career in the Philippines 10 years ago where her work included being the co-anchor of Intercontinental Broadcasting Corporation’s IBC News in 1994.
 Moving to the Bay Area in 1995, she worked as a segment producer and host for the Pinoy Pa Rin program which showcased Filipino events, issues and personalities in the Bay Area.

 Joy Rivera-Dodds has produced and anchored KTSF’s Filipino News Report since February of 1997.
 Her work in news included going to Manila to cover the Centennial of Philippine Independence celebrations, as well as the Presidential Inauguration in 1998.
 Ms. Rivera-Dodds graduated with Bachelor’s degree in Broadcast Communications from the University of the Philippines in Diliman.